BrandonC98/fortify/services/generator/README.md

 ### Service endpoints
 - `/ping` - healthcheck endpoint, returns a message of pong
-- `/generate` - creates a random password and returns the password encrypted
+- `/generate` - creates a random text and returns the text encrypted